Wishmasterflo/Firmware_flasher/README.md

  - added automatic DDR RAM type detection (for Oneplus 8t/9r)
  - Flasher will terminate if it can not detect the correct RAM type for some reason
  - added a check that the Firmware flasher is flashed from recovery only
- - added device check that the Frimware is flashed on a supported device
+ - added device check that the Firmware is flashed on a supported device
  - Updated info that the Firmware is getting flashed to both slots (A and B)